Consider this: Amy has been feeling anxious for some time and it's starting to have a negative impact on her life.

 So always give clients a few business cards, you never know when they might use them to refer to you - and take a look at how to make your business cards work for you.

-2. She talks with a friend about how she feels, and the friend remembers seeing some details about a local counsellor on social media that looked good.
+2. She talks with a friend about how she feels, and the friend remembers seeing some details about a local therapist on social media that looked good.
 They tap on their phone and find you.

 Be visible, be seen and you will be remembered.